ToaHartor/GI-cutscenes/README.md

 - [x] MKV merging with video, audio, subtitles and fonts (using mkvmerge)
 - [ ] Attempt to multithreading (one thread per file) when batch extracting (USM and HCA)

+## Build

+This tool uses the .NET framework version 6.0, so you will need the .NET SDK.
+You can open this project in Visual Studio 2022 and build the solution, or use the dotnet CLI : `dotnet build -c Release`.

 ## Configuration file

 `appsettings.json` contains a configuration sample with the following keys :